How Hard Is It to Get a Business Loan?

 - Pay back the loan on time, early if possible.

-Most small businesses are started on a shoestring budget with personal savings by the person starting the business, a practice known as bootstrapping.
-As you bring in those initial sales, that money goes back into growing the business, and with a little luck (i.e., good business acumen), the business eventually supports itself and later the business owner.
+Most small businesses are started on a shoestring budget with personal savings by the person starting the company, a practice known as bootstrapping.
+As you bring in those initial sales, that money goes back into growing the venture, and with a little luck (i.e., good business acumen), the business eventually supports itself and later the owner.

-The drawback to bootstrapping is it may take longer to build a business.
-But, if debt isn't your thing, this may be the best solution for your business.
+The drawback to bootstrapping is it may take longer to build a company.
+But, if debt isn't your thing, this may be the best solution.

 Here’s some advice: